rupeshtiwari/rupeshtiwari.github.io/_posts/2021-12-18-create-update-and-delete-tags-on-azure-resource.md

 ## View Tag on Azure Resource

 {% include video id="QTDDL8_0N3c" provider="youtube" %}
 Use `Get-AzTag` cmdlet to view tag on Azure resource.
 You have to pass the resource Id though.
-You can also use `Get-AzResource` cmdlet to view the tags directly under a perticular resource.
+You can also use `Get-AzResource` cmdlet to view the tags directly under a particular resource.

 ```powershell
 # Get the resource that you want to view tag on.